Vit-Orm/Vit.Linq/doc/ExpressionTree.NotSupported.md

 	//     dim2) in Visual Basic.
 	NewArrayBounds = 33,

 	//
 	// Summary:
 	//     A reference to a parameter or variable that is defined in the context of the
 	//     expression.
 For more information, see System.Linq.Expressions.ParameterExpression.
 	Parameter = 38,

 	//
 	// Summary:
+	//      A mathematical operation that raises a number to a power, such as (a ^ b) Power = 39,

+	//
+	// Summary: